DhruvSharma49/Website/README.md

-# ⚛️ React Router DOM Practice Project
+# ⚛️ React Router DOM Project

 A beginner-friendly React project built to explore the basics of client-side routing using **React Router DOM**.
 Created as part of my journey to understand how navigation works in single-page applications.